SOF: Sorted Opacity Fields for Fast Unbounded Surface Reconstruction: Introduction

 Accurately identifying surfaces for large, unbounded environments remains a challenging task due to the much higher computational complexity and lack of supervision.
 Current methods such as Binary Opacity Grids \cite{reiser2024bog} apply marching cubes \cite{lorensen1987marching}, requiring dense evaluation and costly mesh simplification strategies.
-Recently, Gaussian Opacity Fields (GOF) \cite{yu2024gof} has demonstrated fast unbounded surface reconstruction building on 3DGS.
-However, the resulting quality is still limited by imprecise depth estimates and approximate sorting.
-Additionally, the required processing time still exceeds an hour for large outdoor environments.
+Recently, Gaussian Opacity Fields (GOF) \cite{yu2024gof} has greatly accelerated unbounded surface reconstruction. \gof first establishes an opacity field from 3D Gaussians, and extracts a mesh by finding its level set.
+Ideally, this level set and the depth would coincide.
+However, as can be seen in Fig. \ref{fig:small_opacity_comparison}, both properties diverge drastically; we will demonstrate that this is caused by imprecise depth estimates, as well as approximate global sorting of Gaussians.{ However, the resulting quality is still limited by imprecise depth estimates and approximate sorting.} Additionally, the required processing time still exceeds an hour for large outdoor environments.

 To this end, we present Sorted Opacity Fields (SOF), a method for rapid, high-fidelity unbounded mesh extraction from 3D Gaussians.
 Building on GOF, we first introduce hierarchical resorting \cite{radl2024stopthepop} to ensure robust depth estimates.
 Additionally, we propose a more precise depth estimate, which ensures close alignment with the $0.5$ level set.
 We further enhance mesh quality by (1) encouraging foreground Gaussians towards surface-aligned disks whilst allowing background Gaussians to be more isotropic, and, (2) encouraging depth/level-set alignment.
 Finally, we propose a new parallelization scheme and several optimization for the Marching Tetrahedra algorithm from \citet{yu2024gof}, cutting meshing time by up to an order of magnitude.